Kittanning (village): Establishment, 1724

-The village was initially settled by Delaware (Lenape) of the Turtle (Pùkuwànku) and Turkey (Pële) clans some of whom were relocating westward due to pressure from expanding European settlements near Shamokin.
+The village was initially settled in 1724 by Delaware (Lenape) of the Turtle (Pùkuwànku) and Turkey (Pële) clans who were relocating westward due to pressure from expanding European settlements near Shamokin.
 It eventually became one of the largest Native American villages on the western side of the Alleghenies, having an estimated 300–400 residents in 1756.
+In a conference between Pennsylvania provincial authorities and the chiefs of the Six Nations at Albany on 3 July 1754, Conrad Weiser, an interpreter from Pennsylvania, told the colonials: "The road to Ohio is no new road; it is an old and frequented road; the Shawnese and Delawares removed thither above thirty years ago from Pennsylvania."

-Kittanning was settled in 1724 by Indians who had migrated from eastern Pennsylvania as European settlements rapidly expanded.
-In a conference between Pennsylvania provincial authorities and the chiefs of the Six Nations at Albany on July 3, 1754, Conrad Weiser, an interpreter from Pennsylvania, told the colonials: "The road to Ohio is no new road; it is an old and frequented road; the Shawnese and Delawares removed thither above thirty years ago from Pennsylvania."
 By 1727, Pennsylvania traders including Edmund Cartlidge, Jonah Davenport, and James Le Tort, along with others, were trading at the Allegheny, with headquarters on the "Kythenning River".
 Anthony Sadowski established a trading post at Kittanning in June, 1729.
-In October, 1731 Jonah Davenport and James Le Tort, in separate affidavits made before Lieutenant Governor Patrick Gordon, reported that "last spring there were at Kythenning on the Kythenning River, fifty families and one hundred and fifty men, most Delaware."
+In October 1731, Jonah Davenport and James Le Tort, in separate affidavits made before Lieutenant Governor Patrick Gordon, reported that "last spring there were at Kythenning on the Kythenning River, fifty families and one hundred and fifty men, most Delaware."
 The population grew as groups of Lenape, Cayugas, Senecas, and Shawnees migrated west into the Ohio River Valley seeking to escape a smallpox epidemic in 1733 and a drought in 1741, creating a multi-ethnic community.
 The Shawnee established several smaller communities nearby, including Neucheconeh's Town, later known as Chartier's Town after the Shawnee leader Peter Chartier.
 Kittanning, with two or three smaller villages, and several on the Kiskiminetas River, constituted a center of Lenape and Shawnee population known as "Allegeney" or "Allegania".